 Within the dialogical form of teaching Kaizena can be used in process-oriented writing or when giving response to students' papers.

-It is possible to insert written comments in documents in the same way as known from Word and Google Docs, but in addition you can record voice comments and insert them into the documents, and you can link to resources, that can support the writing process – for instance other texts or videos on Youtube.
+It is possible to insert written comments in documents in the same way as known from Word and Google Docs, but in addition you can record voice comments and insert them into the documents, and you can link to resources, which can support writing work — like other texts or videos on Youtube.
 The annotated sequences of the text are given a color, and it is possible to change this color, in order to sort the comments into groups.
 This could be relevant if one focuses on both the grammar and the academic content in the response.

 If you want to try the tool, you can find more information about the features in this introduction to Kaizena.